 Bradford is a pioneering, confident and connected place.
-The fifth largest city authority in England, it is home to a diverse and growing population of 537,200.
-One quarter of the population is aged 16 or under, making us the youngest city in the UK.
+The fifth largest city authority in England, it is home to a diverse and growing population of 542,100.
+With 26.3% of the population are aged under 18 compared with 21.4% nationally making Bradford the youngest city in the UK.

 Globally connected and at the heart of the Leeds City Region and the Northern Powerhouse, the district has a rich and varied mix of cultures, languages and communities.
-Over a third of people are from ethnic minorities with many maintaining international links and trading relationships.
+Over a third of people are from ethnic minorities with many maintaining international links and trading relationships and there are 150 languages spoken by children attending schools in the district.
 The geographic diversity of our communities ranges from urban inner city and outer suburbs and estates to towns and rural villages – while the District forms part of the West Yorkshire conurbation two-thirds of it is rural and home to spectacular landscapes.

-The economy is worth £9.5 billion and is the eleventh largest city economy in England.
-Bradford was named ‘best place in the UK to start a business’ in the Barclays SME Growth Factors Index.
+The economy is worth £12 billion and is the 10th largest city economy in England, growing by 16% in five years to 2019.
+Bradford was named ‘best place in the UK to start a business’ in the Barclays SME Growth Factors Index (2017) and we were listed as one of the top 20 cities for business growth by the Sunday Times in 2020.

-Bradford District has a powerful culture of entrepreneurship; of a working age population of 330,000, some 30,000 are self- employed.
-The numbers of businesses has grown by 24% over the last five years, outstripping growth rates across Leeds City Region and the UK.
+Bradford District has a powerful culture of entrepreneurship; of a working age population of 330,000, 17,000 businesses employing 250,000 across the UK with a combined turnover of £30billion, some 30,000 people are self- employed.
+The numbers of businesses has grown by 24% in recent years, outstripping growth rates across Leeds City Region and the UK.

 Productivity, based on per hour worked, is one of the highest in the Northern Powerhouse and recent estimates value Bradford’s exports as worth £2 billion per year, equating to £10,500 per job.

 The city centre has been transformed further with the opening of the Broadway shopping centre and a Light cinema.
-Construction is underway on a 4,500 capacity live music venue in the former Odeon cinema, a new city centre food market and more restaurants.
-Bradford Council has recently announced Muse as its development partner for One City Park, a new state-of-the-art office building at the city centre’s award-winning City Park and the next step in the ongoing growth and regeneration of the entire district.
+Construction is underway on a 4,500 capacity live music venue in the former Odeon cinema due to open in summer 2022, a new city centre food market and more restaurants.
+Bradford Council has recently announced Muse as its development partner for a new state-of-the-art office building at the city centre’s award-winning One City Park and the next step in the ongoing growth and regeneration of the entire district.

 Another notable addition to the city centre is Sunbridge Wells, an underground complex of redeveloped old Victorian tunnels and buildings housing shops, bars, restaurants and even a brewery.